sshahriyar/org.eclipse.tracecompass/org.eclipse.tracecompass.totalads.core/README.md

 3. Install Eclipse from www.eclipse.org/downloads.
 You can start with any Eclipse pre-package, but I would suggest you download the Eclipse package named "Eclipse for RCP and RAP Developers".
 This package already contains the necessary plugins for Eclipse required by Tracecompass to compile.
 You can also download any other Eclipse distribution and install the necessary plugins as mentioned in step 4.

-4. On this URL, follow the instructions from its Step 3 and come back

-	While following the instructions below in Step 4, you may have to install new Eclipse plugins/dependencies if you have not already downloaded "Eclipse for RCP and RAP Developers" package.You can install new dependencies in Eclipse either through "Help->Eclipse Marketplace" or "Help -> Install New Software".
+4.While following the instructions below in Step 4, you may have to install new Eclipse plugins/dependencies if you have not already downloaded "Eclipse for RCP and RAP Developers" package.You can install new dependencies in Eclipse either through "Help->Eclipse Marketplace" or "Help -> Install New Software".
 One of the options should work for installation of dependencies.Following instructions from 4.1 to 4. are take from http://wiki.eclipse.org/Trace_Compass/Development_Environment_Setup

 	4.1 Import the Trace Compass projects into the workspace

     Select "File -> Import..."

-    Select "General -> Existing Projects into Workspace" Next to "Select root directory" click "Browse..."
+    Select "General -> Existing Projects into Workspace"

+    Next to "Select root directory" click "Browse..."

     Navigate to the directory where you git clone'd the project earlier.
 It should now list the available plugins.

     Make sure they are all checked and click  "Finish".

     The plugins should now be added to your workspace, and visible in the Package Explorer view on the left.

      You will probably get a bunch of build errors at this point.
 DON'T PANIC!
 This is because Trace Compass needs additional dependencies that might not be present in your current Eclipse installation.
 We will install those in the following section.